Do Clients Really Need High-Res Images? A Guide to Providing The Right Deliverables

 But great lighting and high resolution cameras aren’t the only requirements for premium imagery!

 Again, the high resolution camera is just capturing what is there, in great detail - far greater than the human eye.
 So great lighting is a great start.
 What’s missing in that equation is the retouching.
+A topic for another time.

 In Short

-Hi-resolution is often overkill - the “high quality” they are looking for comes from good lighting and careful retouching of the details in the image.
+• Hi-resolution is often overkill - the “high quality” they are looking for comes from good lighting and careful retouching of the details in the image.

-For most cases, the ideal deliverables are images optimized for screen use in file size and crop format.
+• For most cases, the ideal deliverables are images optimized for screen use in file size and crop format.

-High-resolution is important for large-scale use — and the reason clients can expect an added cost is that it implies commercial value and demands more detailed retouching.
+• High-resolution is important for large-scale use — and the reason clients can expect an added cost is that it implies commercial value and demands more detailed retouching.

 So when providing quotes, the best way to ensure you deliver exactly what they need is to discuss how the images will be used, and guide them from there.